 We assess goodwill and other intangible assets with indefinite lives for impairment annually or more frequently if indicators arise.
 We continually monitor events and changes in circumstances such as changes in market conditions, near and long-term demand and other relevant factors, that could indicate that the fair value of any one of our reporting units may more likely than not have fallen below its respective carrying amount.
-We have not identified any triggering events or changes in circumstances since the performance of our annual goodwill impairment test that would require us to perform another goodwill impairment test and we did not record any goodwill impairment charges for the three and six months ended June 30, 2023.
-As we cannot predict the duration or scope of the COVID-19 pandemic, future impairments may occur and the negative financial impact to our consolidated financial statements and results of operations of potential future impairments cannot be reasonably estimated but could be material.
+We have not identified any triggering events or changes in circumstances since the performance of our annual goodwill impairment test that would require us to perform another goodwill impairment test and we did not record any goodwill impairment charges for the three and six months ended June 30, 2024.

-11. Accumulated Other Comprehensive Loss
+10. Accumulated Other Comprehensive Loss

-As of June 30, 2023 and December 31, 2022, the components of accumulated other comprehensive loss, net of related deferred income taxes, are as follows (in thousands):
+As of June 30, 2024 and December 31, 2023, the components of accumulated other comprehensive loss, net of related deferred income taxes, are as follows (in thousands):

-June 30, 2023 December 31, 2022 Defined benefit pension and other postretirement benefit plans \$ (73,311) \$ (73,746) Unrealized foreign currency translation gain 9,115 5,257 Unrealized gain on interest rate swaps 3,046 4,577 Share of other comprehensive loss of equity method investments (2,157) (1,819) Total accumulated other comprehensive loss, net of tax \$ (63,307) \$ (65,731)
+J une 30, 2024 December 31, 2023 Defined benefit pension and other postretirement benefit plans \$ (77,366) \$ (78,056) Unrealized foreign currency translation gain 8,611 9,147 Unrealized gain on interest rate swaps 2,419 (2,869) Share of other comprehensive loss of equity method investments (2,549) (2,144) Total accumulated other comprehensive loss, net of tax \$ (68,885) \$ (73,922)

 The amortization of actuarial losses and periodic service credits associated with our retirement-related benefit plans is primarily included in Other, net in the consolidated statements of operations.
-On March 11, 2021, the American Rescue Plan Act ("ARPA") of 2021 was signed into law, which modified funding requirements for single-employer defined benefit pension plans by restarting and extending the amortization of funding shortfalls and extending and enhancing interest rate stabilization percentages.
-We have elected to use excess contributions resulting from a reduction to past contribution requirements allowed by ARPA to offset remaining required contributions.
-As of June 30, 2023, we have not contributed to our defined benefit pension plan in 2023.
-Based on current assumptions, we expect to make a contribution of up to \$13 million in 2023 to our defined benefit pension plan.
-See Note 9.
+As of June 30, 2024, we have contributed \$4 million to our defined benefit pension plan in 2024.
+Based on current assumptions, we expect to make contributions of up to an aggregate amount of \$13 million in 2024 to our defined benefit pension plan.
+See Note 8.
 Derivatives, for information on the income statement line items affected as the result of reclassification adjustments associated with derivatives.

-12. Stock and Stockholders' Equity
+11. Stock and Stockholders' Equity